 Step 1: Come up with a list of relevant search terms

-To begin, you’ll need to put together an initial list of search terms that you believe your target audience would search for to find your business in the search results.
+Start by putting together an initial list of terms and phrases that you believe your target audience would search for to find your business in the search results.

 Include as many short and long tail keywords as you can think of.
 The goal here isn’t to build your final list of keywords but to gather as many relevant terms and phrases as you can that you think your audience might use to search for content related to your business.
 We’ll narrow the list down later in the process.